sal0max/currencies/README.md

    * [frankfurter.app](https://frankfurter.app/) with **over 30 currencies**, provided by the European Central Bank
    * [fer.ee](https://fer.ee/): an alternative service that behaves just like Frankfurter.app
 * The UI is simple and pure Material Design.
+* Historic rates: Check out the chart for the past year, to see how the currencies have developed.
 * A major feature is the included calculator.
 Useful e.g. if you want to split up a restaurant bill.
 * Fee calculator: optionally add a customizable foreign exchange fee to all calculations.
 * **Currencies** is written for Android in Kotlin, targeting Android 11 and supporting light and dark themes.